noahlange/gecs/README.md

 })();
 ```

-When the world's `start()` method is invoked, each of the world's systems is booted in the order it was passed to `with()`.

-Each time `tick()` is called, the world invokes the `tick()` method of each of
-its systems (again, in order).
+When the world's (async) `start()` method is invoked, each of the world's systems is booted in the order it was passed to `with()`.
+Each time `tick()` is called, the world invokes the `tick()` method of each of its systems (again, in order).

-The entity manger handles all the relationships between entities and their components.
-When you access `$` on an entity, variable access is being proxied through the manager—every component is stored in the same place.

 ## Queries

-Queries return collections of entities based on a user's request.
-The results of queries are typed exactly like the ordinary entity's `$` property, so you'll have access to each of the components you've requested in your query—and nothing more.
+Queries return collections of entities based on the user's criteria.
+Query results are typed exactly like an ordinary entity, so you'll have access to each of the components you've requested in your query—and nothing more.

 Queries consist of one or more "steps," each corresponding to a different type of query— components, tags or entities.